loshmis/vanguard-docs/existing-website.md

 If can, it is highly recommended to move your application to Laravel framework and incorporate it inside Vanguard application.
 This will give you a ton of great features and abilities, and make your website more organised and maintainable.

 For the purpose of this example, we will create a very simple one-page website that we will protect using Vanguard.
 We will first protect the whole page and make it be available for authenticated users only.
 After that, we will make that webpage display some content only for authenticated users, and if user is a guest then he won't be able to see that content.
+For the purpose of this example, we will create a very simple one-page website that we will protect using Vanguard.
+We will first protect the whole page and make it be available for authenticated users only.
+After that, we will make that webpage display some content only for authenticated users, and if user is a guest then he won't be able to see that content.

 <a name="structure"></a>
 ##Website Structure